goharbor/harbor/docs/user_guide.md

 **CAUTION: If both tag A and tag B refer to the same image, after deleting tag A, B will also get deleted.**

-Next, delete the acutual files of the repository using the registry's garbage collection(GC).
+Next, delete the actual files of the repository using the registry's garbage collection(GC).
 Make sure that no one is pushing images or Harbor is not running at all before you perform a GC.
 If someone were pushing an image while GC is running, there is a risk that the image's layers will be mistakenly deleted which results in a corrupted image.
 So before running GC, a preferred approach is to stop Harbor first.

 Run the below commands on the host which Harbor is deployed on to preview what files/images will be affect: